-A number of tech providers are seeking to streamline the drafting and verification process – with some success.
+A number of tech providers have sought to streamline the drafting and verification process – with some success.
 They need a flurry of IPOs to help prove the concept, but this is an area that is certainly ripe with innovation.

 The role of regulation in the markets is constantly evolving and so it’s important for lawyers to keep on top of changes announced by the Financial Conduct Authority and AIM Regulation.
-There is a fundamental concern around the availability of information in an IPO process and, while steps were taken last year to rectify this, there will undoubtedly be further steps to take in the future.
+There is a fundamental concern around the availability of information in an IPO process and, while steps have been taken over the past couple of years to address this, there will undoubtedly be further steps to take in the future.

 What will a trainee in a capital markets department do?